GENUINE ACURA PARTS

 The oil filter on your Acura’s engine traps and retains fine particles that are generated during engine operation.
 Efficient filtration is essential to preventing engine wear and damage and to maintain proper oil flow for lubrication and cooling.

 The oil filter should be replaced with the engine oil when indicated by your Acura’s maintenance schedule, or Maintenance Minder system.
-Genuine Acura oil filters are manufactured to our original equipment specifications meaning the same factory-grade starndard of filtration protection can be found from your Acrura dealer.
+Genuine Acura oil filters are manufactured to our original equipment specifications meeting the same factory-grade standard of filtration protection can be found from your Acura dealer.

 Genuine Acura Brake Parts, designed by Acura engineers, specifically for your Acura’s braking system.

 When you press your Acura’s brake pedal, the friction material on the brake pads is pushed against the brake discs to create friction which resists the rotation of the discs.
 Each time the brakes are used, a small amount of friction material, or “lining”, is worn off.
 Eventually, the thickness of the lining will diminish to the point where replacement is necessary.
 Exactly when this occurs depends several factors from driving habits, vehicle usage and frequency of brake maintenance.
 Regular inspection and servicing is required to keep your braking system in top working order.
 Follow the maintenance requirements stated in your Acura’s Owner’s Manual.
 When brake pads or shoes require replacement, insist on Genuine Acura Parts to maintain the original performance and help keep your Acura as safe as it was crafted to be.